Yaszine/Intelligent-Document-Q-A/README.md

-# Intelligent-Document-Q-A

-I build an AI agent that answers questions from company documents (PDFs, policies, contracts, research papers).

-How:

-Used embedding FAISS to index documents.

-Implement RAG to retrieve context before prompting the LLM.

-Apply few-shot prompting to teach the agent how to answer concisely and accurately.

-Key Enhancements over the development of the project:

-**Visual Improvements:**
-Custom CSS styling with better colors, spacing, and visual hierarchy

-Improved chat interface with avatars and colored message bubbles

-Better status indicators with color-coded status messages

-Enhanced document statistics display in sidebar

-Progress bars for file processing

-Responsive layout with better use of columns

-**Practical Improvements:**
-File validation with size and type checks

-Embedding caching to reduce API calls and costs

-Improved chunking algorithm with sentence awareness

-Better error handling and logging throughout

-API key validation before processing

-Temporary file handling for PDF processing

-Chat history saving functionality

-Timeout handling for API calls

-Enhanced prompt engineering for better answers

-Memory management with proper cleanup

-Configurable settings with constants at the top

-Better document source tracking

-**Performance Enhancements:**
-Reduced API calls through caching

-Faster processing with optimized chunking

-Better memory usage with proper file handling

-Improved reliability with comprehensive error handling

-**User Experience:**
-Clear status indicators throughout the process

-Better feedback for users during processing

-Enhanced document insights with statistics

-Improved answer quality with better prompting

-Chat management options (clear/save)

-This enhanced version is more production-ready, user-friendly, and robust while maintaining all the original functionality.
+# Intelligent-Document-QA

+**Intelligent-Document-QA** is an AI-powered agent that answers questions from company documents such as PDFs, policies, contracts, and research papers.

+---

+## How It Works

+1. **Document Indexing:** Uses FAISS embeddings to index documents.
+2. **Context Retrieval:** Implements Retrieval-Augmented Generation (RAG) to fetch relevant context before prompting the LLM.
+3. **Few-Shot Prompting:** Guides the AI to answer concisely and accurately.

+---

+## Key Enhancements

+### Visual Improvements
+- Custom CSS styling with improved colors, spacing, and hierarchy
+- Enhanced chat interface with avatars and colored message bubbles
+- Color-coded status indicators
+- Document statistics displayed in the sidebar
+- Progress bars for file processing
+- Responsive layout with better use of columns

+### Practical Improvements
+- File validation (type and size checks)
+- Embedding caching to reduce API calls and costs
+- Improved chunking algorithm with sentence awareness
+- Robust error handling and logging
+- API key validation before processing
+- Temporary file handling for PDFs
+- Chat history saving
+- Timeout handling for API calls
+- Enhanced prompt engineering for more accurate answers
+- Memory management and proper cleanup
+- Configurable settings via constants at the top
+- Better document source tracking

+### Performance Enhancements
+- Reduced API calls through caching
+- Faster processing with optimized chunking
+- Efficient memory usage
+- Improved reliability with comprehensive error handling

+### User Experience
+- Clear status indicators throughout the workflow
+- Feedback during file processing
+- Enhanced document insights with statistics
+- Improved answer quality via better prompting
+- Chat management (clear/save)

+---

+This enhanced version makes **Intelligent-Document-QA** more production-ready, user-friendly, and robust while retaining all the original functionality.